jkubis96/JSEQ_scRNAseq/README.md

 <br />

-##### Heatmap of subtypes with the CSSG markers that were responsible for separating:
+##### Heatmap of subtypes with the CSSG markers that were responsible for separating

 <br />